Satyam-193/Python-for-beginners/README.md

-# Learn Python
+# Python

-Whatever I am learning will be shared here.
+Learn the python from basics to Advance.